AcademySoftwareFoundation/rez/CONTRIBUTING.md

 ### Setting Up

 To begin development on Rez you'll first need to set up your development environment.
 There are many ways you can do it, but this is the recommended approach.
+This approach will automatically create a virtual environment for you, patches the Rez binaries, and copies completion scripts.
+All tests will be run this way.

 1. Fork the repo and clone it.
 2. Create a new Git branch and check it out.
-3. Create a virtual environment in the same directory as the repo by running `python -m venv venv`.
+3. Install your local Rez code by running `python install.py venv`.
 4. Activate the virtual environment by running the `activate` file.
-5. Install your local Rez code by running the `python install.py venv`

 There is an alternative method of setting up your development environment, that doesn't use the `install.py` script.
 This method is not recommended however, as not all tests will be run this way.